wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

     given RFC3339 timestamp (using `<` comparison)
   * `up_to`.
 RFC3339-formatted timestamp string.
 Optional.
 Only include publications occurring before the given RFC3339 timestamp including date itself (using `<=` comparison)
-  * `topic_uri`.
+  * `topic`.
 WAMP URI.
 Optional.
 For pattern-based subscriptions only include publications to specified topic

 The `arguments` payload field returned by the above RPC uses the same schema: an array of `Event` objects containing